A Lesson from Passion Week

 About Me

-I am blessed to have held a variety of jobs.
-As a private tutor, I can draw from all my experiences to aid in my teaching.
+As a private tutor, I can draw from my varied history.
 My career started when I became a park ranger.
 Nature is a great teacher and getting outdoors is a regular theme on The Learning Tutor.
 In addition to several seasonal appointments, I spent eight years working at Pickett’s Mill Battlefield, a Civil War site which is part of the Georgia state park system.
-During my years there, I researched primary documents to improve interpretive programs, led battlefield tours, coordinated activities for school groups, and demonstrated pioneer skills such as candle dipping.
-As you can see I’ve always been involved in education.
+During my years there, I researched primary documents to initiate and improve interpretive programs, led battlefield tours, coordinated activities for school groups, and demonstrated pioneer skills such as candle dipping.
+As you can see, I’ve always been involved in education.

 My husband and I have been married for over thirty years.
 Jim is the kindest man I know and my biggest fan.
 We both enjoy watching wildlife whether it’s the butterflies who visit our flowers or the hawks who hunt around our house.
 We also like to complete home projects together.
 Although we don’t have any biological children, we have many “surrogate” children.
-In addition, we have two fur babies, a sweet calico cat named Angel, she often likes to nap nearby.
-Two years ago, we rescued an abandoned day old kitten.
-Roo, a rambunctious black and white cat, completes our family.
+In addition, we have one fur baby to whom I’ve alluded to earlier.
+Roo is a rambunctious, black and white cat, whom we rescued when he was abandoned as a newborn.
+Please reach out for any other questions you may have about me and how I can help you or your child.

 Follow The Learning Tutor on Facebook for current happenings.